 - The Business Case: Why does the project exist?
 Does this reason remain valid throughout the project?

-- The Organization: Who does what?
+- The Organization: Which job title does which step?
 What are they responsible for?
 Who makes the decisions?

 - The Plans: What is the description of the product the project is to achieve?
 What is the high-level project plan?
 What stages are there and what are the detailed stage plans?